fesnavarro/curriculum/README.md

-# My curriculum made in Latex
+# My curriculum written in Latex